 The actual procedures displayed will vary depending on the vehicle and alignment angles that need to be adjusted.

-An icon will be displayed in the "ExpressAlign" popup screen for each suggested procedure.
+A suggested procedure will be displayed in the "ExpressAlign®" menu.
 Selecting the corresponding icon in the procedure bar will start the procedure that the icon represents.